 Huff Run aquatic life use has improved from baseline conditions (1985-1998) to 2005.
 Aquatic life use changed from WWH non-sportive to WWH partial attainment along 3.9 miles in Huff Run.
 In 2008 the MAIS score increased in the headwaters slightly (HR0, RM 8.4) and at HR11/HRR04 the site downstream of Lindentree Project, a pattern held over from 2007.

-The area of degradation analysis for the seven mainstem sites along Huff Run in 2008 (-95, Figure 4), shows little change between 2005 (-84), 2006 (-95) and 2007 (-80).
+The area of degradation analysis for the seven mainstem sites along Huff Run (-93, Figure 4), shows modest improvement at the upstream sites, but little evidence of improvement below RM 4.1 (HRR05).